-While WordPress is the most popular content management system in the world — and nearly 30 percent of all websites run on WordPress — that popularity also translates into WordPress security risks.
+While WordPress is the most popular content management system in the world — and more than 34 percent of all websites run on WordPress — that popularity also translates into WordPress security risks.
 Why?
 WordPress is open-source software that depends on its users for secure installation and maintenance.

-According to Sucuri’s Hacked Website Report 2017, 83 percent of the more than 34,000 infected websites analyzed by the Sucuri team were built on the WordPress platform — an increase from 74 percent in 2016.
-The report’s authors note:
+According to Sucuri’s Website Hack Trend Report 2018, 90 percent of the more than 25,000 infected websites analyzed by the Sucuri and GoDaddy Security teams were built on the WordPress platform — an increase from 83 percent in 2017.

 SSL, which stands for Secure Sockets Layer, is a layer of security that establishes an encrypted link between a user’s web browser and a web server.
 Google has begun marking sites without SSL encryption as “not secure.”

 You can also harden WordPress security by using tools that regularly scan WordPress websites for malware and monitor related services such as DNS to ensure visitors aren’t redirected to another site or tricked into giving their private information.
 Plus, a web application firewall (WAF) can intercept and inspect incoming data and automatically remove malicious code.